 No Nomination Committee was established at the Company level (contrary to Article no. 18 of QFMA Governance Code), as IQ Board of Directors, in accordance with the Company's Articles of Association, consists of eight (8) Directors, seven (7) of whom are appointed by the Special Shareholder, provided that the Chairman and Vice Chairman are amongst them.
 One (1) Director is appointed by the General Retirement and Social Insurance Authority.
-The Special Shareholder "QatarEnergy" may appoint seven (7) Directors for the previously mentioned reasons which show how closely the Company's financial and operational performance is connected to QatarEnergy.
+The Special Shareholder "QatarEnergy" may appoint seven (7) Directors, given the peculiar nature of the Company's incorporation and activity as noted earlier (item no. 3-1 of this report).